liamhv31/Projects/Phishing Investigations/Snapped-Phish-ing-Line.md

 ## Snapped Phish-ing Line

 ### Overview
-As an IT department personnel of SwiftSpend Financial, one of your responsibilities is to support your fellow employees with their technical concerns.
-While everything seemed ordinary and mundane, this gradually changed when several employees from various departments started reporting an unusual email they had received.
+As a member of the IT department at SwiftSpend Financial, one of your responsibilities is to support your fellow employees with their technical concerns.
+While everything seemed ordinary and mundane, this gradually changed when several employees from different departments began reporting an unusual email they had received.
 Unfortunately, some had already submitted their credentials and could no longer log in.

 ### Task
-You now proceeded to investigate what is going on by:
+You now proceed to investigate the situation by:
-1. Analysing the email samples provided by your colleagues
+1. Analyzing the email samples provided by your colleagues
 2. Analysing the phishing URL(s) by browsing it using Firefox
 3. Retrieving the phishing kit used by the adversary
 4. Using CTI-related tooling to gather more information about the adversary
 5. Analysing the phishing kit to gather more information about the adversary

 ### Question 1 - Who is the individual who received an email attachment containing a PDF?
 There are five different phishing email samples.
-I opened up each one to look at the attachment types.
-As mentioned in the previous lab, almost all email clients will show the attachment either at the top or bottom of the email.
+I opened each email to examine the attachment types.
+As mentioned in the previous lab exercise, almost all email clients will show the attachment either at the top or bottom of the email.
 You can always find the attached content by looking at the `Content-Type` and `Content-Disposition` fields in the email source.
 The email with the PDF is the one titled **Quote for Services Rendered: processed on June 29, 2020, 10:01:32 AM**

 <img width="885" height="823" alt="image" src="https://github.com/user-attachments/assets/1604170f-a341-4a11-b059-75110d673edf" />